 After a power failure, you might not have heat, refrigeration or water.
 To prepare food when you have no power, follow these guidelines:

 - If you have limited heat for cooking, choose foods that cook quickly.
-Prepare casseroles and one-dish meals, or serve no-cook foods.

 - Candle warmer, such as a fondue pot.
 Do not use a candle warmer to cook raw meats, fish, poultry, and eggs.